Difference Between Operating Profit vs Net Profit

 Conclusion

 The two types of profit, i.e. Operating Profit vs Net Profit, which we have discussed, are among the three slices of the term Profit.
-The meaning of these two Operating Profit vs Net Profit is apparent and further; there is no contradiction in understanding these terms.
+The meaning of these two Operating Profit vs Net Profit is apparent; further, there is no contradiction in understanding these terms.

-At the fundamental level, gross profit is the first profit figure that exists and is arrived at by deducting all of the direct expenses which are followed by operating profit at the center level which is arrived at by deducting all of the indirect expenses that are incurred to run the business from the gross profit figure but interest and tax have to excluded while calculating the same.
+At the fundamental level, gross profit is the initial profit figure derived by deducting all direct expenses.
+At the intermediate level, operating profit obtains by subtracting all indirect expenses incurred in running the business from the gross profit figure.
+However, when calculating operating profit, interest and tax must be excluded.

-Finally, the net profit figure which is at the bottom level and the same is the finest form of profit because it is arrived at by deducting all of the expenses, corporate taxes, and interest from the operating profit and also any other non-operating income like income from the sale of assets like furniture or building, or income from the sale of investments will be added here to view the complete picture of the profit.
-The management uses all the three figures separately, and all of the three figures serve a different purpose, as stated earlier.
+Lastly, the net profit figure at the bottom level represents the finest form of profit.
+It derives by deducting all expenses, corporate taxes, and interest from the operating profit.
+To provide a comprehensive view of the overall profit, we add any other non-operating income, such as income from the sale of assets like furniture or buildings or income from the sale of investments.
+As stated earlier, the management uses all three figures separately, which serves a different purpose.

 Recommended Articles

-This has been a guide to the top difference between Operating Profit vs Net Profit.
-Here we also discuss the Operating Profit vs Net Profit key differences with infographics, and comparison table.
+This has guided the top difference between Operating Profit and Net Profit.
+Here we also discuss the Operating Profit vs Net Profit key differences with infographics and a comparison table.
 You may also have a look at the following articles to learn more –